Katrina Dimaranan

-Katrina Jayne Rivera Dimaranan (born June 3, 1993) is a Filipino-American model, actress, television personality, and beauty pageant titleholder who was appointed as Miss Supranational USA 2018.
-She represented the United States at the Miss Supranational 2018 pageant and finished 1st Runner-Up along with the Best Body Figure award.
+Katrina Jayne Rivera Dimaranan (born June 3, 1993) is a Filipino-American model, actress, television personality and beauty pageant titleholder who appointed as Miss Supranational USA 2018. then represented the United States at Miss Supranational 2018 pageant and finished 1st Runner-Up along with the Best Body Figure award.
 She was previously crowned Binibining Pilipinas Tourism 2012 at the Binibining Pilipinas 2012 pageant.

 Early life

-Dimaranan was born in San Juan, Metro Manila, Philippines to Filipino parents.
+Katrina Jayne Rivera Dimaranan was born in San Juan, Metro Manila, Philippines to Filipino parents.
 She worked as an actress and a television host in a Filipino channel in the United States.

 Pageantry

 Binibining Pilipinas 2012

 Dimaranan was 18 years old when she joined the Binibining Pilipinas 2012 pageant.
 She was crowned Binibining Pilipinas Tourism 2012 alongside the Best in Talent award.

 Miss Tourism Queen International 2012

 As the winner of the Binibining Pilipinas Tourism 2012 title, Dimaranan gained the right to represent the Philippines at the Miss Tourism Queen International 2012 pageant.
 The pageant was set for December 11 to 29, 2012 in China but was cancelled for undisclosed reasons.